godmid/godmid/README.md

-- Hi, I’m @DarkFox
+- Hi, I’m DarkFox
 - I’m interested in DIY
-- I’m currently learning EE
-- I’m looking for some friend who like doing something interesting as well.
+- I’m looking for some friend who like DIY as well.
-- You can reach me by qq,my number is 494752893.
+- You can contact me by qq,the number is 494752893.

 <!---
 godmid/godmid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.